How Should Small Businesses Handle Negative Online Reviews from Former Employees?

 Depending upon the industry and employee skill set, there are ways to manage the online reputation of a small business and still attract top talent.
 If a small business is already proactive with mentions on social media, this is just one more platform to add to that list.
 However, we supply a few techniques for consideration in addition to the monitoring many small businesses already conduct.

-- Regardless of how difficult it is to read online criticism, answer thoughtfully, non-defensively and address the issues directly.
+Regardless of how difficult it is to read online criticism, answer thoughtfully, non-defensively, and address the issues directly.
 Consider the points made and reply with a course of action to correct the problem.

-Also, come clean about recent developments, like a change in management or a recent acquisition, it shows positivity and transparency.
+Also, coming clean about recent developments, like a change in management or a recent acquisition, shows positivity and transparency.
 Like social media, employer review websites are here to stay.
 Candid and carefully-worded answers to negative reviews show customers and employees that a company cares.
 It can also be a relief to many employees, especially when morale takes a nosedive.

-- Hire employees that are professional not to air their dirty laundry on-line.
+Hire employees that are professional not to air their dirty laundry online.
 This should be done with the advice of counsel as internet searches of employees, in and of themselves, may be dangerous for employers.

-- Increase online advertising.
+Increase online advertising.
 This approach accomplishes two things; a small business can increase positive visibility while simultaneously sinking the bad online reviews on search engine results pages (SERP).
-Use this advertising space to promote awards, charities, community involvement and spotlight exceptional employees.
+Use this advertising space to promote awards, charities, community involvement, and exceptional spotlight employees.